by Dr. Lawrence Wilson and friends

 In contrast, regular psychotherapy for trauma is often very serious.
 This is sometimes necessary, but it can slow resolution of a trauma.

 4. Retracing.
 Retracing is a vital therapeutic principle.
-To clear traumas, one must go back into “the scene of the crime” in a mental sense.
+To clear traumas, one must go back to “the scene of the crime” in a mental sense.
 This is the only way a person can fully explore, re-examine, reframe, review, redo, and finally move on from the incident.
-This is what is called “processing” in its fullest extent.
+This is what is called “processing” or retracing in its fullest extent.

 Doing this generally requires a safe, controlled environment and loving guidance, which psychodrama can provide.